squaredup/squaredup-plugin-public/README.md

           ```
       You should aim to do as much testing as possible with the `validate.js` script as the turn-around time is much quicker.
       This process is described in more detail in [Testing a Plugin](docs/testingAPlugin.md).
+6. **Installation**
+    The plugin is only installed when a Pull Request has been submitted.
+During PR creation you will be
+    asked for your Tenant (Organization) Name which can be retrieved from the [settings page](https://app.squaredup.com/settings/organization)

 ## Contributing